 The first and second columns of Figure 4 refer to results corresponding to sample splits based on the exchange rate regime.
 A majority of countries in the CESEE region have some sort of fixed exchange rate, most often pegged to the Euro, or adopted the Euro itself at some point in the observation period.
 The Czech Republic, Hungary, Poland and Romania on the other hand have (semi-)floating exchange rates.
-For both regimes a significant reduction in credit growth is observable, with the impact for countries with a fixed exchange rate regime being a bit more pronounced.
+For both regimes a significant reduction in credit growth is observable, albeit the impact for countries with a fixed exchange rate regime is a bit more pronounced.
 Considering the reactions of capital inflows some striking differences are revealed.
-Countries with flexible exchange rates exhibit a tendency of reduced capital influxes, with OI inflows decreasing significantly in the first few quarters after such a shock.
+Countries with flexible exchange rates exhibit a tendency of reduced capital influxes but none of the responses is significant.
 This is in contrast with the significant increase of such inflows for countries with fixed exchange rates together with a slight, but insignificant tendency for rising CAP inflows.
-These results could reflect that transmission channels of MPPs may be different for countries with differing exchange rate regimes and indicates an important role of them regarding the effectiveness of MPPs, especially with regards to capital inflows.
+These results are in line with theoretical contributions that relate these differences to the inability of countries with a fixed exchange rate regime to conduct adjustments in their exchange rate to counteract effects of MPP changes (Unsal, 2013).
+They also provide evidence that MPPs can be a more effective way of dampening the adverse effects of excessive capital in- and outflows at different stages of the economic cycle in these economies (Farhi and Werning, 2016).
+Taken together, these results highlight that transmission channels of MPPs are different for countries with differing exchange rate regimes, as previously reported for credit extension (Kim et al., 2019).
+Our results provide evidence for similarly heterogeneous responses of capital flows, an aspect policy-makers should consider in their choice and design of regulatory instruments, including MPPs.